-It can be a pain to update your phone, especially with bad service.
-However, this can lead to bad results.
-Bug fixes, new calling methods, data improvements, and more are included in these updates.
-If your cell tower is synched to a certain software, your phone not having an old version will lead to a weaker connection.
+It can be a pain to update your phone, especially with bad cellular service.
+However, putting off software or carrier updates can lead to a weaker connection.
+Bug fixes, call and data improvements, and much more are included in these updates.
+For optimal results, make sure to stay current with your device's updates.

 Trying to make calls with a low battery on a weak network puts stress on your phone.
 When the phone tries to connect to the nearest cell tower, it sucks up power from the battery.
 Keep your phone charged as much as possible.
 You’ll have fewer dropped calls and missed texts.

 8. Check for Damage to Your Phone

 Most of us have dropped our phones at some point.
 If you have a decent case, you may never see any damage.
 But not all damage is visible.
 Potential damage can reduce the quality of signal your cell phone receives by a significant amount.